bettercap/bettercap/README.md

   </p>
 </p>

-**bettercap** is the Swiss army knife for network attacks and monitoring.
+**bettercap** is the Swiss Army knife for 802.11, BLE and Ethernet networks reconnaissance and attacks.

 ## How to Install